 (a) Be prepared in accordance with Good Industry Practice and the relevant regulations, Standards and Guidelines;

-(b) Provide an effective plan of action for the applicant’s efficient response to Incidents and events, including processes by which the applicant will work in close cooperation with the Authority, coastal States, other competent international organizations [as well as other persons with the relevant expertise or knowhow] and, where applicable, emergency response organizations; and
+(b) Provide an effective plan of action for the applicant’s efficient response to Incidents and events, including processes by which the applicant will work in close cooperation with the Authority, [] other competent international organizations and, where applicable, emergency response organizations; and

 (c) Include:

-(i) The overall aims and objectives and arrangements for controlling the risk of Incidents;

-(ii) Relevant codes, standards and protocols;

-(iii) Organizational structure and personnel roles and responsibilities;

-(iv) Details of individuals authorized to initiate response mechanism(s);

-(v) Details of control mechanisms in place during the course of normal operations;

-(vi) Details of the emergency response equipment;

-(vii) Details of the safety management system;

-(viii) Details of the environmental management system;

-(ix) A description of the mining operations and equipment, including emergency response equipment;

-(x) A description of all foreseeable Incidents, an assessment of their likelihood and consequences and associated control measures;

-(xi) The number of persons that can be present on the mining vessel(s) at any time;

-(xii) A description of the arrangements to protect persons on the mining vessel(s), and to ensure their safe escape, evacuation and rescue;

-(xiii) Details of arrangements for the maintenance of control systems to monitor the Marine Environment in the event of an Incident;

-(xiv) Details of the emergency response plan;

-(xv) Details of the known natural Marine Environmental conditions that may influence the efficiency of response equipment or the effectiveness of a response effort;

 (xvi) Information and measures relating to the prevention of Incidents which could result in Serious Harm to the Marine Environment;

-(xvii) An assessment of pollution hazards and the measures to prevent or reduce such hazards ;
+(xvii) An assessment of [potential] pollution hazards and the measures to prevent or reduce such hazards, including;

-(xviii) An assessment of Mining Discharges and measures to control such discharges;

-[(xviii-1) An assessment of environmental impacts (surface, midwater, benthic) created by the emergency];

-(xix) Details of the warning mechanisms intended to alert the Authority, together with the type of information to be contained in such warning;

-(xx) Details of arrangements for coordinating any emergency response;

-(xxi) Details of training programmes for personnel;

-(xxii) A description of the monitoring of performance under the plan;

-(xxiii) Details of audit and review processes;

-(xxiv) Details of the presence of other hazards/harmful substances; and

 (xxv) An assessment of the likelihood of oil spills, leaks, etc., due to the normal operation of the mining vessel.

+[(xxv-01] Details of the presence of other hazards/harmful substances;

-[(xxv-1) A description of accountability and liability for environmental damage resulting from an Emergency .]
+[(xxv-1) A description of accountability and liability for environmental damage resulting from an [] [Incident].]

 Note: This plan is to be developed further under these regulations and in conjunction with other international organizations, flag States, coastal States and Sponsoring States and other entities that have relevant jurisdictional competence with regard to specific components of the plan.